 - Ask your mortgage lender or financial advisor – remember, your conveyancer must be approved by your lender.

-- See if your housing association or estate agent have conveyancers they can recommend – they may have partnerships with certain firms.
+- See if your housing association or estate agent have conveyancers they can recommend.

 - Make sure your chosen solicitor or conveyancer has the relevant qualifications and are members of the required societies and councils.